 Dislocation Allowance (DLA)

 This can make a real difference as you settle into your new home.
 DLA is not automatic; you must submit a claim through your travel office.
+You can request DLA as an advance before your move or receive it as a lump-sum payment after arriving at your new duty station.

 Temporary Lodging Entitlements (TLE/TLA)